 With this in mind, database routing associates the call with a customer database.
 This allows the routing system to look up the history of call interactions, provide options based on the history of interactions, and allow the agent to know what took place during previous interactions.

 Not all customer calls are created equal.
-That is to say, some cases require more skill to solve than others.
+Some cases require more skill to solve than others.
 Skill-based routing allows the most qualified agents to handle more difficult problems.
 This method can also take the prior history of customer interactions into account.